What Does The Bible Say About Addiction? an abundance!

-Therefore, sin isn’t taboo, It simply refers to a lack of power and a need – a need God can satisfy.
+Therefore, sin isn’t taboo, It simply refers to a lack of power over sin and a need – a need God can and graciously will satisfy.

 Sound familiar?
 Even the 12-steps treat the disease concept metaphorically, terming it “spiritual” and diagnosing the problem as a lack of power.
 Not much new under the sun.
 Welch just argues the 12-steps don’t go far enough.
 Why?
 They fail to bring you the true Redeemer who is Jesus Christ.

 Of course, if you don’t adhere to the basic tenets of the Christian worldview this may make you uneasy, nonetheless, the book’s primary objective is to present a methodology to achieve this end.